ErpNetDocs/tech/modules/community/social-interactions/notifications/index.md

 Notification is a single notification of one user for one event.
 The event can contain multiple references to objects, definitions, etc.

-- Although **notification** is an entity in the [Social interactions](https://docs.erp.net/tech/modules/community/social-interactions/index.html) module, a notification can be raised by any module in the system.
+- Although **notification** is an entity in the @social-interactions module, a notification can be raised by any module in the system.

 - Notifications **CAN** specify a data object.